 - Calcium/magnesium/lime if you’ve got hard water

 - Fabric softener.
-Remember: fabric softener is a no-no with microfibre.
-It coats the fibres AND it takes away the static charge which you WANT in a good microfibre cloth so that you can dust with it.
-If you accidentally wash/dry your norwex or e-cloth with fabric softener, don’t worry.
-It will come out in the next wash or you can soak the cloth in vinegar and then launder it.
+Remember: fabric softener is a no-no with microfiber.
+It coats the fibers AND it takes away the static charge which you WANT in a good microfiber cloth so that you can dust with it.
+If you accidentally wash/dry your norwex or e-cloth® with fabric softener, don’t worry.
+It will come out in the next wash or 2.
+Or you can soak the cloth in vinegar and then launder it.

-How to Prevent your Norwex or e-cloth from Getting Stiff?
+How Do you Prevent your Norwex or e-cloth® Cloth from Getting Stiff?

 Prevention is key to maintaining the softness and flexibility of your Norwex and e-cloth.
 By implementing these preventive measures, you can minimize the chances of experiencing crunchy or stiff texture issues in the future:

 Store your Norwex and e-cloth in a clean, dry location to prevent exposure to moisture or contaminants.
 Avoid storing them in areas where they may come into contact with harsh chemicals or other substances that could affect their texture.

 Establish a regular cleaning routine for your cloths.
 Launder them after each use or as needed, following the manufacturer’s instructions.
 Regular cleaning helps remove any residues and keeps the fibers in good condition.

 Stick to mild, fragrance-free detergents when washing your Norwex and e-cloth.
 Harsh detergents and fabric softeners can leave residues that contribute to a crunchy or stiff texture.
 Avoid using bleach or other strong cleaning agents that may damage the fibers.

 Excessive heat can impact the texture of your cloths.
 Whenever possible, opt for air drying your Norwex and e-cloth.
 If you choose to use a dryer, select low heat settings to minimize the risk of heat damage.